 - Feeding: Woodpeckers forage for insects by prying or drilling into wood for different types of beetles, larvae and other pests.
 If the food source is large, damage from woodpeckers can be quite extensive, though the holes are often shallow.

 - Nesting: Woodpeckers are cavity-nesting birds that require a hollowed out nesting site, and extensive drilling in one location may be excavation for a nest.
-This damage will be localized in one area, though several other test sites may be excavated to a lesser degree, and the hole will be quite large and deep.
+This damage will be localized in one area, though several other test sites may be excavated to a lesser degree.
+A nesting hole will be quite large and deep.

 If you understand why woodpeckers cause damage, you can take more effective steps to discourage this unwanted behavior.